df-AI/BigAlMot_01/Session4/README.md

 # Session4 Watch Live AI-CNN Go

-code and doc is saved here
+code and doc is saved here.
 Code is for image classifier using tensorflow. http://solarisailab.com/archives/2325